Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Background and Related Work

-Acquisition functions are a broad class of functions that can be constructed using the GP model mean and variance.
-The quality of an acquisition function can be judged by its ability to reach the global optimum in as few evaluations of the objective function as possible.
-This can be best explained through a series of diagrams shown in Figure \ref{BO_visualization}, where runs of a Bayesian optimization are shown starting from three initial points.
-After a GP model is constructed giving a mean (solid blue line) and a variance (shaded region), the acquisition function is constructed (bottom plot).
-This acquisition function is then optimized using e.g. gradient methods to find its maximum, which is the point where the next evaluation of the black-box objective function will be taken.
-The choice of the acquisition function thus has significant impact on the convergence of the Bayesian optimization to \textit{the} global optimum and the next section summarizes some of the most popular policies described in the literature.
+Acquisition functions encompass a broad class of functions that can be constructed using the posterior distribution of the GP model.
+The effectiveness of an acquisition function is assessed based on its ability to converge to the global optimum, with minimal evaluations of the objective function.
+This can be best illustrated through a series of diagrams shown in Figure \ref{BO_visualization}, depicting the iterations of Bayesian optimization loop starting from three initial points.
+After constructing a GP model with a mean (solid blue line) and variance (shaded region), an acquisition function is derived (bottom plot).
+This acquisition function is then optimized, often using gradient methods, to identify its maximum, which corresponds to the next evaluation point for the black-box objective function.
+The choice of the acquisition function significantly impacts the convergence of Bayesian optimization towards the global optimum.